pupil-labs/pyndsi/CommSpecs-2.md

 two frames.
 The first frame MUST include the `sensor`'s unique identifier and the second the content of a notification or a command.
 The unique identfier MUST be formatted as an unicode string.

+Note: The corresponding value of missing message keys SHALL be handled as `null`.

 ### Notifications

 #### Sequence numbers